-We start off as empty vessels, and learn through our experiences about how to live our lives.
+We start off as empty vessels and learn through our experiences about how to live our lives.
 We grow up, have problems, learn from some, not from others.
 We take some of those problems into our adult life, then we have to face them from a whole new place.

 We get a job, a lover, money, then we lose all three.
 Then people betray us and people die, and people cheat, and all sorts of bad things happen.
 Of course, it works the other way too.
 We can find something we’re passionate about.
 We get happy seeing old friends and meeting new people.
 We find new hobbies.
-There’s the ups and downs of life in general that make it so exciting and sometimes scary at the same time.
+There are the ups and downs of life in general that make it so exciting and sometimes scary at the same time.

 But just because all this stuff happens, doesn’t mean we have to be affected by it.
 In fact, many of my episodes talk about building your emotional core.
 When you have strong values, strong personal boundaries, and can stand up for both when needed, then there isn’t a lot that can shake your foundation.

 I’m here as, more or less, your emotional core strength training coach.
 Women and men in touch with their feminine side, seem to have easier access to this core.
 They expose it more, and are typically, voluntarily, more vulnerable because of all the good that can come from connecting with people at an emotional level.